LelioAD/EQM/solveforus.md

 ---
 layout: page
-title: Solve for U.S.
+title: Solve for US
 subtitle: Consulting U.S. citizens on how to achieve humanitarian economic and political outcomes in 2024.
 ---

 # Initial Video Series

-Solve 4 US is a video series originally [published on Twitter/X](https://x.com/LtheSteward/status/1787844137422553409){:target="_blank"}{:rel="noopener noreferrer"} between May and June 2024.
+Solve for US is a video series originally [published on Twitter/X](https://x.com/LtheSteward/status/1787844137422553409){:target="_blank"}{:rel="noopener noreferrer"} between May and June 2024.

 ## Overview: Creating our own Political and Economic Solutions